keanutaufan/cpp-dsa/DataStructure/LinkedList/README.md

 - `push_back` - Inserts an element at the end of the list.
 - `pop_front` - Removes the first element in the list.
 - `pop_back` - Removes the last element in the list.
-- `insertAt` - Inserts an element at the specified index.
+- `insert_at` - Inserts an element at the specified index.
-- `removeAt` - Removes the element at the specified index.
+- `remove_at` - Removes the element at the specified index.
 - `peek_front` - Returns a reference to the first element in the list.
 - `peek_back` - Returns a reference to the last element in the list.
 - `size` - Returns the number of elements in the list.
-- `isEmpty` - Returns true if the list is empty, false otherwise.
+- `is_empty` - Returns true if the list is empty, false otherwise.
 - `operator[]` - Returns a reference to the element at the specified index.
 - `~LinkedList` - The destructor of the linked list class.